graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 ``ipu_compiler.compile``, then the results depend on the XLA scheduler, which will combine or split up parts of the TensorFlow graph as it sees fit, creating many arbitrary distinct XLA graphs.
-If you do not use ``ipu_compiler.compile``, expect to see far more XLA graphs generated.
+If you do not use ``ipu_compiler.compile``, expect to see a larger number of XLA graphs generated.
 Please note, there is no guarantee your compiled op will only produce one XLA graph.
 Sometimes others are created for operations such as casting.